 As for the Manchu?
 Whilst few in number they are recognized as one of the 56 nationalities of China.
 Of late there has been a resurgence in people wanting to learn the Manchu language and trying to explore their Manchu origins.

 What area did Manchukuo cover?

 Is there much left to see of Manchukuo?

 Your best bet to see remnants of Imperial Manchukuo is to go to Changchun, where Puyi spent the lion’s share of his time as puppet emperor.
 Here you can see the ‘Eight Departments of Manchukuo’ – a collection of buildings that were used to administrate the puppet empire.
-You can also see the Imperial Palace of Manchukuo, where Puyi lived/was held de facto prisoner, at least according to him.
+You can also see the Imperial Palace of, where Puyi lived/was held de facto prisoner, at least according to him.

 As for Puyi himself: he ended his days in ignominy, sweeping streets in Beijing and trying to learnt to brush his teeth and tie his shoelaces for himself.